cutright/DVH-Analytics-Bokeh/README.md

 ### SQL Database format for this project
 This code is being built assuming the database is MySQL.
-There will be a master table called 'Plans' and 'DVHs' in the database 'DVH'.
+There will be tables called Plans, DVHs, and beams in the database 'DVH'.
 The 'Plans' table contains the following data:

 Field | Type | Source
 ----- | ---- | ------